mwanglab/flu-subtype-prediction-model/README.md

   Predicting the dominant influenza A serotype by quantifying mutation activities.
   Int J Infect Dis.
 2020;100:255-257. doi:10.1016/j.ijid.2020.08.053

-The model quantifies genetic mutation activity (g-measure) from hemagglutinin (HA) protein sequences of A/H1N1 and A/H3N2, and infersthe dominant probability of each influenza A subtypesby in the upcoming influenza season using a log-odds linear regression framework.
+The model quantifies genetic mutation activity (g-measure) from hemagglutinin (HA) protein sequences of A/H1N1 and A/H3N2, and infers the dominant probability of each influenza A subtypesby in the upcoming influenza season using a log-odds linear regression framework.
 A positive relationship between relative genetic activity and relative epidemic prevalence is established.
 A 5-fold cross-validation is used to assess model discrimination performance.

 Input and Output